 3.2.6.
 Evaluation of Issues Identified through the Scoping Process

-Potential direct, indirect and cumulative impacts associated with the proposed project identified within the Scoping process have been evaluated through desktop studies as well as limited site investigation.
+Potential direct, indirect and cumulative impacts associated with the proposed project identified within the scoping process have been evaluated through desktop studies.
 In evaluating potential impacts, Savannah Environmental has been assisted by the following specialist team members: